notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 ----------------------------------

-Xapian (and hence notmuch) prefixes are either **boolean**, supporting exact matches like "tag:inbox"  or **probabilistic**, supporting a most flexible **term** based searching.
+Xapian (and hence notmuch) prefixes are either **boolean**, supporting exact matches like "tag:inbox"  or **probabilistic**, supporting a more flexible **term** based searching.
 The prefixes currently supported by notmuch are as follows.

 +------------------+-----------------------+
 |Boolean           |Probabilistic          |